Lewis-Barton/south-wales-fitness/README.md

 1. As the owner, I will be able to showcase customer reviews to encourage new members.

 [Back to Index](#index)
-## Opportunites arising from User Stories
+## Opportunities arising from User Stories
 ---

 Opportunities | Importance | Feasibility/Viability